kaycix/northcoastcnpsnursery/_pages/volunteer.md

 cleaning:
   - image_path: /assets/images/volunteers/pots.jpg
     title: "<a id='garden'>Pot Cleaning Volunteer</a>"
     excerpt: "Recycling nursery pots is a great way to support the nursery from home!
-This also helps us greatly reduce the amount of new plastic we use.
+This task helps us greatly reduce the amount of new plastic we use.
         <br/>Pots need to have dirt removed and then sanitized in a bleach solution.
 Let us know if you're interested and we will walk you through the process."
     #url: "/gardens"
     #btn_label: "READ MORE &#8594;"